 What to do: Weather activities like this one take a little bit of patience, but they’re worth the wait.
 Pour one-quarter cup of water and a few drops of blue food coloring into a ziplock bag.
 Seal tightly and tape the bag to a (preferably south-facing) wall.
 As the water warms in the sunlight, it will evaporate into vapor.
 As the vapor cools, it will begin changing into liquid (condensation) just like a cloud.
 When the water condenses enough, the air will not be able to hold it and the water will fall down in the form of precipitation.

 Learn more: Playdough to Plato

 6. Use ice and heat to make rain

 What you need: Glass jar, plate, water, ice cubes

 What to do: Heat water until it is steaming, then pour it into the jar until it is about one-third full.
 Place a plate full of ice cubes on top of the jar.
 Watch as condensation builds and water begins to stream down the sides of the jar.

 7. Watch the fog roll in

 What you need: Glass jar, small strainer, water, ice cubes

-What to do: Fill up the jar completely with hot water for about a minute.
+What to do: Fill the jar completely with hot water for about a minute.
 Pour out almost all the water, leaving about 1 inch in the jar.
-Put the strainer over the top of the jar.
-Place a few (3 or 4) ice cubes in the strainer.
+Place the strainer over the top of the jar.
+Drop three or four ice cubes into the strainer.
 As the cold air from the ice cubes collides with the warm, moist air in the bottle, the water will condense and fog will form.
 This is one of those weather activities that will inspire plenty of oohs and aahs!